Finding a cooking school

 The preparation of the mint tea is a tradition in itself that Karima demonstrated to us as she was doing it.
 Moroccan mint tea flows like water in Moroccan homes.
 It is served to houseguests upon arrival and throughout their visit.
 Even the pouring is done in a traditional way.
 The first cup poured must be put back into the pot at least once before it is eventually poured into the cups of your guests – from as high as is possible without spilling the tea.
 Karima has this down to a fine art and explained that the high pour is meant to generate bubbles, which show your guests that the tea is properly brewed.

-We were to make two recipes, a citrus chicken tagine, and a traditional Moroccan salad made with roasted green peppers.
+We were to make two recipes in our cooking class Marrakech, a citrus chicken tagine, and a traditional Moroccan salad made with roasted green peppers.
 Our ingredients had been laid out for us ready to chop and mix according to Karima’s instructions.
 After everyone cried a little chopping the strong onions, we mixed in our spices and citruses.

 As well as fresh lemons, we used preserved lemons in this recipe.
 Although we have heard of these before this was the first time we had used them in a recipe.
-They are used predominantly in North African and Middle Eastern cuisine.
+They are used predominantly in North African and Middle Eastern cuisine and are very popular in tagine cooking.
 They are made with unwaxed lemons, where the skin is cut and they are placed into a sterile jar.
 Add salt and then just… leave them for weeks.
-Preserved lemons bring a depth of salty citrus flavour to dishes that cannot be replicated with normal fresh lemons.
+Preserved lemons bring a depth of salty citrus flavour to Marrakech food that cannot be replicated with normal fresh lemons.
 They are only to be used in cooking and not served raw.
 However, we did taste a tiny morsel just to test the flavour.
 They have a wonderful salty zestiness that is utterly incomparable in taste to a fresh lemon.

-While our chicken was cooking in the tagine, Karima took us to the roof terrace of the riad.
+While our chicken was cooking in the tagine in our Moroccan kitchen, Karima took us to the roof terrace of the riad.
 There are comfy couches and sun loungers, with a nice view over the rooftops of the medina.
 We enjoyed some more mint tea on the terrace.
 Although we were visiting in November as Morocco was coming into winter, the sun is still quite warm out of the shade.
 Some of Karima’s guests were even sunbathing on the terrace.

 Good food and goodbyes

 We came back to the courtyard of the riad where the tables had been re-laid for our lunch.
-We had the roasted green pepper salad for our starter, and the lemon chicken tagine for our main course.
+We had the roasted green pepper salad for our starter and the lemon chicken tagine for the main course in our Marrakesh menu.
 The tagine was wonderful.
 The citrus flavours really come through and the saltiness of the preserved lemons and olives balances the dish.
 Karima even surprised us with a small dessert of fresh fruit.
 Once we finished, we exchanged email addresses so that she could send us the recipes.
 Karima kindly walked us back through the souks and we said our goodbyes.
+For us, this Moroccan cooking class was one of the best things to do in Marrakech!

-If you are interested in learning to cook a traditional tagine in Marrakech, then book an Urban Adventures cooking school.
+If you are interested in traditional Moroccan cooking in the famous Marrakech, then book an Urban Adventures cooking school.
 We really enjoyed it!
 We also want to thank Karima for her hospitality and good conversation.
 She is not only a great cook and teacher but a warm and welcoming hostess!

 As well as hosting the cooking school, Riad Thycas also rents rooms, in case you need a place to stay.